jasiozet/7Wonders/source/_posts/Modern-Wonders.md

 * Clandestine Dock East/West (Cities)
 * Smugglers' Cache (Cities 2nd edition/Cities Anniversary Pack)
 they do stack and you can "buy" resources for 0🪙 in certain circumstances (when those cards provide the discount)

+# NOTE
+All the art is owned by the respective artist/companies.
+This project is totally non-profit.
+Free to modify it, but your modifications have to be open-sourced as well.
+It is strictly forbidden to sell any of this for any kind of profit.

+List of artists:
+Agra - Péter Kovács
+Moscow - Nina Valinger
+New York - Ray Weiler
+Paris - Marc Mons
+Oxford - Sofia da Silva
+Rio De Janeiro - wallpaperaccess.com/christ-the-redeemer
+Timbuktu - Francois Xavier MARIT/AFP

+All images are used for strictly non profit reasons.